 4) Your home is in bad condition

-If your home doesn’t look appealing then it probably won’t sell, it’s as simple as that.
+If your home is in poor condition and doesn’t look appealing then it probably won’t sell, it’s as simple as that.
 Get your home looking as good as you can before putting it on the open market.
 If there are any repairs that need doing, get them done.
 If a room needs a fresh lick of paint, do it before you get any viewings.

 There will always be competition when you are looking to sell your home, you have to make your home stand out and not be like 90% of the other properties on the market.
 You should aim to be in that 10% of top properties in your pricing bracket to get your property the attention is deserves.